 DIY Will Basics

-Almost half of Americans don’t have a will.
+Almost half of Americans don’t have a last will and testament.
 No one likes to think about end-of-life plans, but if you pass away without a will, it means added stress for your loved ones and potential problems with the lengthy and complicated probate process.

 You may not think you have enough of an estate to bother creating a will, or you might assume that your assets will automatically go to your spouse or children.
-However, without a legally valid will, your loved ones may have to wait an excruciatingly long time before the court releases your assets.
+Without proper estate planning, however, your loved ones may have to wait an excruciatingly long time before the court releases your assets.

 The truth is that everyone should have a will, regardless of age or income.
-Fortunately, the process of creating a Last Will & Testament has never been easier.
-A do-it-yourself will is inexpensive, uncomplicated, and can usually be handled without an attorney.
+Fortunately, the process of creating a Last Will and Testament has never been easier.
+A do-it-yourself will is inexpensive, uncomplicated, and can usually be handled without an estate planning attorney.

 Why You Need a Will